mggg/ohio-precincts/README.md

 ## About the shapefiles

+## Notes

+This shapefile is the most up-to-date as of 11/24/2018.
+We are still working on matching a few of the counties to election results and aggregating some results.
+Most of the geometry has been cleaned, including removing dangles, (most) gaps, and (most) polygon slivers.
+If you find other errors, please let us know!
+Some of the larger gaps are still in the process of being fixed.
+We recommend using the geopackage over the shapefile because it is a more flexible and lightweight filetype to work with.
+We include the shapefile because it is still the industry standard, though.

 ### Metadata

 Below are listed all of the variables in the attribute table for the precinct shapefile and a brief explanation of each one: